 Egypt Holidays Directory

 Yes certainly, it will be convienient.
 Many travel agents organize trips from Marsa Alam to Luxor.
 You can check with your hotel because many hotels provide this service to its clients as well.
-The distance between Marsa Alam and Luxor is 237 km (147 miles) http://www.egyptholidaysdirectory.com almost 7 years ago
+The distance between Marsa Alam and Luxor is 237 km (147 miles) http://www.egyptholidaysdirectory.com about 7 years ago

 How safe is it to be in Cairo and around as woman on her own and any recommendations what to do there?